 The right of an individual implies his duty to exercise his right in a proper way.
-They object of rights is not to satisfy the whims and caprices of individuals.
-Rights are intender to serves some moral purpose.
+The object of rights is not to satisfy the whims and caprices of individuals.
+Rights are intended to serves some moral purpose.
 An individual should exercise his rights in such a way that society is not adversely affected.
 If that is not done by any individual, the very object of the right is forfeited.
-To take one example, my right in such a way that the higher interests of society as a whole do not thereby suffer.
+To take one example, my right to speak imposes a duty on others not to interfere with it.
+But I must use my right in such a way that the higher interests of society as a whole do not thereby suffer.
 I have no right to preach violence among the people.

-2.2 Classification of Rights: Natural Rights
+Classification of Rights: Natural Rights

 Rights are divided into three categories: natural rights, moral rights and legal rights.
 Legal rights are further subdivided into three parts: civil rights, political rights and economic rights.
 As regards natural rights, it is not possible to define them as different meanings have been given to them by different writers at different times.
-In ancient times, they implies the fundamental rights based on rationalism and universal divine law.
+In ancient times, they implied the fundamental rights based on rationalism and universal divine law.
 The Jus Gentium of the Romans was based on natural rights.
 According to writers like Hobbes and Locke, natural rights were those which were enjoyed by the individuals in the state of nature.
 Green says: "In these days, the doctrine of natural rights can be accepted only in one way.
 Rights are natural in the sense that they are necessary for the moral development of man in the present stage of society.
 They represent an attainable ideal which the state seeks to achieve.

-2.3 Moral Rights
+Moral Rights

-"Moral rights" are those rights which are recognized by the moral sense of the people.
+"Moral rights" are those rights which are recognised by the moral sense of the people.
 Their existence is due to custom, long usage and the force of public opinion.
 There is no sanction of the state to enforce them.
 While no legal action can be taken against those who violate moral rights, the force of public opinion is so strong that it is difficult for an individual to violate them.
 A wife has a moral right to be kindly treated by her husband.
-If she is not so treated, she cannot go to a court of law for the enforcement of her right but public opinion condemns such an attitude on the part of here husband.
+If she is not so treated, she cannot go to a court of law for the enforcement of her right but public opinion condemns such an attitude on the part of her husband.

-2.4 Legal Rights
+Legal Rights

-According to Dr. Leacock, a 'legal right' "a privilege or immunity enjoyed by a citizen against any of his fellow citizens, granted by the sovereign power of the state and upheld by that state".
-Legal rights are recognized by the state and the police and the courts ensure their enforcement.
+According to Dr.Leacock, a 'legal right' is "a privilege or immunity enjoyed by a citizen against any of his fellow citizens, granted by the sovereign power of the state and upheld by that state".
+Legal rights are recognised by the state and the police and the courts ensure their enforcement.
 Legal rights are embodied in the law of the country.